How To Write Product Descriptions To Grow Online Sales

 6. Don’t be afraid to boast.

-Take the product description formula above one step further, like water polo retailer Kap7 ( and check out their amazing backstory).
+Here’s how you take the product description formula above one step further.
 Is your product differentiated through a founder’s expertise?
 Is your product better because of years of testing?
 Is it hand-crafted?
+Does it get strong social proof with testimonials and product reviews?

 Call that out!

-7. When needed get technical to win trust.
+7. Get technical to win trust when needed.

 8. Know when to show and not tell.